Nheko-Reborn/mtxclient/README.md

 - CMake 3.1 or greater
 - Google Test (for testing)

+Boost and GTest will be built automatically by CMake if they're not found on  your system.

 Below is an example which will build the library along with the tests & examples.

 #### Linux